-5.8.1.
-The Minister of Agriculture and Agri-Food Canada shall be notified of the permanent suspension or expulsion of any Association member and the cancellation or suspension of certificates.
+The Minister of Agriculture and Agri-Food Canada shall be notified of the permanent suspension or expulsion of any CBA member and the cancellation or suspension of certificates.

 OFFICES

-6.1.
-The head offices of the Association shall be located in Canada at a location specified by the Board of Directors.
+The head office of the CBA shall be in Canada at a location specified by the Board of Directors.
+Any change in Head Office approved by the Board of Directors shall be communicated to the Members and the Minister of Agriculture and Agri-Food Canada.

-6.2.
-Pedigree registration shall be carried out by the Canadian Livestock Registration Corporation, 2417 Holly Lane, Ottawa, Ontario, K1V OM7, in the name of the Association.

 FISCAL YEAR

-The Association's fiscal year end shall be August 31, of each year.
+The CBA's fiscal year end shall be August 31 of each year.

 DIRECTORS, OFFICERS, AND COMMITTEES